 - You may need to travel to attend international meetings, see international patients or operate in other countries.

-To become an ophthalmologist, you'll need to start by taking a degree in medicine recognised by the General Medical Council (GMC), which usually takes five to six years to complete.
-If you've already got a degree in a subject other than medicine (usually a 2:1 or above in a science-related subject) you can apply for a four-year accelerated medical graduate entry programme (GEP).
+To become an ophthalmologist, you'll need to start by taking a degree in medicine recognised by the General Medical Council (GMC).
+This usually takes a minimum of five years to complete, although if you've already got a degree in a subject other than medicine (usually a 2:1 or above), you can apply for a four-year accelerated medical graduate entry programme (GEP).
+Although many medical schools require a health-related degree for the GEP, this isn't always the case.

 You'll then progress onto ST3, where you'll become proficient in assessing patients for glasses and gain your Refraction Certificate.
 Years ST4 to ST7 cover more advanced training, including using laser technology.
-You'll need to take Part 2 of the FRCOphth by the end of ST7.
+You'll need to pass Part 2 of the FRCOphth by the end of ST7, which includes both a written and oral component.

 Once you've successfully completed the full seven years, you'll be awarded the Certificate of Completion of Training (CCT) and can then join the specialty register and begin applying for consultant posts.
 See the RCOphth for full details on education and training.

-For information on training to become a medical ophthalmologist, visit the Joint Royal Colleges of Physicians Training Board website.
+For information on training to become a medical ophthalmologist, see the Joint Royal Colleges of Physicians Training Board.

 For details on the qualifications and training required to be a doctor, see hospital doctor.